 disciplinary, 11 courses

-MATH 135, MATH 204, and MATH 232; CPSC 124; either MATH 331 or MATH 375; two additional Mathematics courses at the 200-level or above; two additional Mathematics courses at the 300-level or above; andÂ two additional courses chosen from Mathematics (MATH 131 and above) and Computer Science (CPSC 220 and above).
+MATH 135, MATH 204, and MATH 232; CPSC 124; either MATH 331 or MATH 375; MATH 471; two additional mathematics courses at the 200-level or above; one additional mathematics courses at the 300-level or above; andÂ two additional courses chosen from mathematics (MATH 131 and above) and computer science (CPSC 220 and above).
 Completion of an honors project and presentation of the thesis at the Senior Symposium may be substituted for MATH 471.

 REQUIREMENTS FOR THE MAJOR (B.S.)

 disciplinary, 15 courses